training-mode/ruby/intro/14_objects/README.md

 It's pretty difficult to distill in a single sentence, but I'll try.

 "Can you put it on the right-hand side of an assignment operator (```=```) by itself?"
 If the answer is no, it's not an Object.
-That means things like operators, looping constructs, methods, and *Blocks* are all exceptions.
+That means things like operators, looping constructs, methods, and *Blocks* are all exceptions to the rule.

 The last one may or may not surprise you.